Together We Rise is now

 Secondly, if they have big BIG BIGGER emotions, love them during these emotions…Let them know they can share these feelings and emotions with you anytime and that they don’t scare you.

 This is harder than it sounds.
-It takes us as the adults to realize that a safe family will be triggering for a child who doesn’t know what that feels like.
+It takes us as adults to realize that a safe family will be triggering for a child who doesn’t know what that feels like.
 A child who has never understood that term before.
 So remember that the key is to connect before correcting and loving them where they are at.

 All the best,